Jtoast65/League-of-Legends-/index.md

 #### 5. First Blood and Gold Advantage

 Teams that secure first blood tend to also have a positive gold difference at 10 minutes, suggesting that first blood contributes to early game gold advantages.
-However, the relationship is not perfect - some teams with first blood end up behind in gold, and some teams without first blood are ahead.
+However, the relationship is not perfect as some teams with first blood end up behind in gold, and some teams without first blood end up ahead.

 <iframe
   src="assets/gold_diff_by_fb_and_outcome.html"